-Served: 6 years
+Served: 8 years

-On June 18, 1850, his sight was restored sufficiently for him to attend the Van Amburg’s Circus that had set up in the vacant block bounded by 12th, 13th, Vine, and Race Streets.
+On June 18, 1850, Walker’s sight was restored sufficiently for him to attend the Van Amburg’s Circus that had set up in the vacant block bounded by 12th, 13th, Vine, and Race Streets.
 The event was very crowded and he left his friends, who were seated, to stand closer to the ring.

-Walker was put on trial for Murder but was not found guilty.G.W.
-Carter prosecuted and four attorneys defended Walker.
-It might as well been five, for in his charge to the jury, Judge P. J. Warden all but directed the jury to acquit the defendant – which they did “after a few moments” of deliberation, according to a local newspaper.
+A.G.W.
+Carter prosecuted the case.
+Four attorneys defended Walker, but it might as well have been five.
+Fellow Democrat, Judge Warden, in charging the jury, all but directed the jury to acquit Walker – which they did “after a few moments” of deliberation, according to a local newspaper.